 10. CONNECT WITH PEERS @ UW AND BEYOND

-Anyone who has interest in blended learning can find community here on the UW campus.
+Anyone who has an interest in blended learning can find the community here on the UW campus.
 There is a growing list of opportunities to connect with other instructors on a wide range of teaching and learning topics.
 Whether you are interested in informal drop-in conversations or a more immersive professional development opportunity, there is an option for you.
 Consider these opportunities:

 - Active Teaching Lab – Weekly drop-in program to explore learning technology tools & techniques.

 - Teaching Academy – Events & community with faculty, instructional staff, and graduate students who have been recognized by their peers for sustained, demonstrated teaching excellence.